troven/meta4qa-webapi/ADVANCED.md

 This will configure two authentication agents - "default" and "robot".
 Each has separate credentials.

-The Gherkin vocabulary you to use different agents to perform Basic Authentication.
+The Web API Dialect allows multiple agents, about to perform Basic Authentication, OAUTH or something else.

+You can switch between agents using the CLI argument:

+	$ apigeek --agent=robot

+Or at runtime using an @agent annotation.

-Experimental support for OAUTH 2.0 is also implemented.
+Support for OAUTH is partially implemented.

 Authentication Vocabulary:
 ==========================